csalmean/SPRPlatformControl_UofA/README.md

 - Alteration of data storage and saving datastructures for greater functionality while saving,
 - Addition of functions to change save directory, check for existing files and rename to avoid overwriting.

+These modifications increased the rate of data acquisition by a factor of around 3.5, and reduced the frequency of experimenter interaction by a similar factor.